 What makes MAKEathon special?

-“MAKEathon aims to generate AI-based solutions that address global challenges by combining the strengths of Machine Learning and Knowledge Engineering”
+“MAKEathon aims to generate AI-based solutions that address social and company challenges by combining the strengths of Machine Learning and Knowledge Engineering”

 Motivation & Background